mzdrale/pyubee/README.md

 CLI
 ---

 A simple command line interface is available to query the router.
 The cli takes `host`, `username`, and `password` as mandatory arguments.
-The optional argument model can be used to specify the model of your routers (defaults to `EVW32C-0N`.)
+The optional argument model can be used to specify the model of your routers.
+If model is not specified, this tool will try to detect automatically.
 ```
 $ pyubee --help
 usage: pyubee [-h] [--model MODEL] host username password